ndewar/AbstractsAndMiscellaneousWork/README.md

 # ConferenceAbstracts
-Collection of abstracts I've submitted to conferences in no particular order.
+Collection of abstracts submitted to conferences in no particular order.